Petit guide pour bien manger en camping!

 Tip #1: Equipment

-You can also build a fire and cook on the embers.
-Here, we prefer this option for dinner.
-It is still more practical to prepare a cup of coffee in the morning with a small stove than by lighting a fire for the occasion.
+It is still more practical to make a cup of coffee in the morning with a small stove than by lighting a fire for the occasion.

-Another essential piece of equipment is... the cooler!
+Another essential piece of equipment... the cooler!

-Even if it is small, being able to keep meat, fish, eggs or dairy products cool will make a big difference in the variety of dishes that can be cooked.
-Before your departure, you can freeze 1L of juice and then use it as an "ice pack".
-When it's thawed, you can drink it and replace it with real ice.
-This way, you won't be carrying around a thawed ice pack unnecessarily during your trip.
+Before your departure, you can freeze 1L of juice and then use it as an ice pack.
+Once it's thawed, you can drink it and replace it with ice.
+This way, you won't have to carry a thawed ice pack around unnecessarily during your trip.

 - a cutting board,